zhangboyu/759_Class_Project/README.md

 Team member: Boyu Zhang, Ying Li

+Note:
-Note: This code requires compute capability 6.0 devices.
+1).
+This code requires compute capability 6.0 devices.
+2).
+Currently only works under 3D dimension, because we only have several 3D objects to load and test but not 2D.

 How to build: Just type "make".
 The program itself is named as "collision_detection".